LeonardoSilvaCosta/ignite-2022-fundamentos-reactjs/README.md

 # ignite-2022-fundamentos-reactjs
-This project is part of the first chapter of ignite 2022 and talks about the fundamentals of ReactJS.
+<p align="center">This project is part of the first chapter of ignite 2022 and talks about the fundamentals of ReactJS.</p>